BryanGon13/Nova/README.md

 - **Upselling Opportunities:**
   Guests can enhance their dining experience with curated add-ons—such as wine pairings, and space-themed beverages.

+## Data and Security Features

+Nova Restaurant has been designed with both user privacy and application security in mind.
+The following measures are implemented to ensure data protection:

+- **Environment Variables:**
+  Sensitive information such as the `SECRET_KEY`, database credentials, and Cloudinary API details are stored in environment variables using a `.env` file, which is excluded from version control to prevent unauthorized access.

+- **Django Authentication System:**
+  User accounts are managed through Django’s built-in authentication system, which includes secure password hashing and user session management.
+Only authenticated users can create, edit, or delete their own reviews and reservations.

+- **CSRF Protection:**
+  Cross-Site Request Forgery protection is enabled site-wide, ensuring that all POST requests are validated with CSRF tokens to prevent malicious request forgery.

+- **Secure Data Storage:**
+  Reservations, contact form messages, and customer reviews are stored securely in the project’s PostgreSQL database in production (SQLite during development).
+Access to this data is restricted to authorized users through Django’s permission system and custom views.

+- **Production Security Settings:**
+  In production, `DEBUG` is set to `False` and allowed hosts are restricted to the Heroku app domain.
+Static and media files are served through secure connections.

+- **Admin and CMS Access Control:**
+  The custom content management system and Django admin are restricted to superusers, ensuring that only authorized personnel can modify sensitive site content or user data.

   #### Product Goals